ydsingh/alexa/aws/Amazon-IOT/step-5.md

 1. Click the `Attach Policy` button to add the appropriate permissions to your role
 1. For the IOT webapp, choose `AWSIoTDataAccess` or define a specific set of permissions.

-Apply all settings:
+**Prepare your web application**

+Be sure you are working from a local laptop repository, cloned or downloaded from github.com/alexa/alexa-cookbook.

-1. In another browser tab, open the [aws_config](./webapp-thing/js/aws_config.js) file.
+1. In your favorite text editor, open the ```/webapp-thing/js/aws_config.js``` file.
 1. Replace the default values with your own for:
  * `REGION`
  * `mqttEndpoint`